vesoft-inc/nebula-importer/README.md

 ### With Header Line

-If the `csv.withHeader` is set to `true`, the first row of the CSV file is header.
+If the `csv.withHeader` is set to `true`, the first row of the CSV file is the header.
 The format of each column is `<tag_name/edge_name>.<prop_name>:<prop_type>`:

 * `<tag_name/edge_name>` is the name of the vertex or edge.